YashikaVerma156/LeakyRand_CASES_2025/ChampSim_code_and_result/fig11/README.txt

 2. Our result to generate fig11 plot is in our_data.txt
 3. Time estimation: 20 mins approx.
 4. Storage estimation: 5 GB approx.
-5. Use ./script.sh to begin the simulations.
+5. Use ./script.sh to begin the simulations and generate the figure.
 6. A little fluctuation in FC(Fill cycle) and PC(Probe cycle) is expected on changing the random seed.
+7. Refer to fig11.pdf as the generated figure.